John Soares

-John Soares is an American film director, actor, editor, and fight choreographer.
-He is best known for his martial arts fight choreography in Sockbaby, Go Sukashi!, and The Danger Element.
+John Soares (born June 22, 1981) is an American film director, actor, motion picture editor, and fight choreographer.
+He is best known for his martial arts fight choreography in "Sockbaby" and "The Danger Element," as well as for his editorial work in animation on projects like Looney Tunes Cartoons and My Adventures with Superman.

 Early life

 Soares was born in Turlock, California, and grew up in the Central Valley working on his family's almond farm in the agricultural community of Hughson, California.

 In 1999, Soares enrolled in film classes at Modesto Junior College where he met his future filmmaking partners Ben Beames and Justin Spurlock.

 Career

 In 2001, Soares founded Westhavenbrook Productions with partners Ben Beames and Justin Spurlock.

 Soares co-directed Sockbaby (2004) with Doug TenNapel starring Soares, Cody Spurlock, Uriel Padilla, Justin Spurlock, Jon Heder, Doug Jones, Rob Schrab, Kate Freund, and Isaac C. Singleton Jr.

-Soares also produced a series of humorous shorts called "The Vacuum Consortium", where he plays a mad scientist from another planet bent on world domination.
-One episode, "Reunion", featured a video call with musician and internet personality Doctor Steel.

-Soares was featured in the Movie Kung Fu episode of Indy Mogul’s Backyard FX hosted by Erik Beck.